-Student Conduct & Academic Integrity
+Student Conduct & Conflict Resolution

-The student conduct program educates students about appropriate standards of conduct within a university community through programming and dialogue before issues occur.
+The Office of Student Conduct and Conflict Resolution educates students about appropriate standards of conduct within a university community through programming and dialogue before issues occur.
 The program seeks to reduce incidents by educating students about healthy decision-making, constructive discourse, and bystander intervention.

-The student conduct program identifies the personal, educational, and social influences that result in misconduct on campus and intervenes through diverse methods of resolution that place emphasis on relationships, personal decision making, community obligations, and student learning.
+The Office of Student Conduct and Conflict Resolution identifies the personal, educational, and social influences that result in behavioral and academic misconduct on campus and intervenes through diverse methods of resolution that place emphasis on relationships, personal decision making, community obligations, and student learning.

-The student conduct program engages students in the examination of the impact of their behaviors on their relationships with the community and community members.
-After identifying the impact of their behaviors students are guided in repairing these relationships and reducing harm.
+The Office of Student Conduct and Conflict Resolution engages students in the examination of the impact of their behaviors on their relationships with the community and community members.
+After identifying the impact of their behaviors, the office guides students towards repairing these relationships and reducing harm

-The student conduct program focuses on retaining students, when possible, through creating opportunities for students to learn from their experiences and affect positive change in decision-making.
-By taking an active role in designing conduct outcomes, the student conduct program offers students an opportunity to remain a part of the Marymount University community.
+The Office of Student Conduct and Conflict Resolution focuses on retaining students, when possible, through creating opportunities for students to learn from their experiences and decisions.
+By creating individualized outcomes, Office of Student Conduct and Conflict Resolution offers students an opportunity to remain a part of the Marymount University community.